Combinatorial 3-manifolds with transitive cyclic symmetry

 \subsection{Abstract}

-{\em In this article we substantially extend the classification of combinatorial $3$-manifolds with transitive cyclic automorphism group up to $22$ vertices.
-Moreover, several combinatorial criteria are given to decide, whether a cyclic combinatorial $d$-manifold can be generalized to an infinite family of such complexes together with a construction principle in the case that such a family exist.
-In addition, a new infinite series of cyclic neighborly combinatorial lens spaces of infinitely many distinct topological types is presented. }\\ \\ \textbf{MSC 2010: } 57Q15; 57N10; 57M05 \\ \textbf{Keywords: } combinatorial $3$-manifold, cyclic automorphism group, transitive automorphism group, fundamental group, simplicial complexes, difference cycles, lens spaces
+{\em In this article we give combinatorial criteria to decide whether a transitive cyclic combinatorial $d$-manifold can be generalized to an infinite family of such complexes, together with an explicit construction in the case that such a family exists.
+In addition, we substantially extend the classification of combinatorial $3$-manifolds with transitive cyclic symmetry up to $22$ vertices.
+Finally, a combination of these results is used to describe new infinite families of transitive cyclic combinatorial manifolds and in particular a family of neighborly combinatorial lens spaces of infinitely many distinct topological types. }\\ \\ \textbf{MSC 2010: } 57Q15; 57N10; 57M05 \\ \textbf{Keywords: } combinatorial $3$-manifold, transitive cyclic symmetry, transitive automorphism group, fundamental group, simplicial complexes, difference cycles, lens spaces